-Spring Clean-up has been scheduled for Saturday and Sunday, May 5-6, from 8:00 am - 6:00 pm, at the east end of Main Street past the railroad tracks.
-Plattsmouth residents may drop off items free of charge, but non-residents and trucks greater than one ton are required to pay a fee in cash.
-Senior and disabled citizens who are unable to transport their items may call 402-296-2522 before Friday, May 4, to arrange for pickup on Friday morning.
-Full details regarding what items are accepted and fees for non-residents can be found on the clean-up flyer.
+Spring Clean-up has been scheduled for Saturday and Sunday, May 4-5, from 8:00 am - 6:00 pm, at the east end of Main Street past the railroad tracks.
+Plattsmouth residents and property owners may drop off items free of charge, but non-residents and trucks greater than one ton are required to pay a fee in cash.
+Senior and disabled citizens who are unable to transport their items may call 402-296-2522 before Friday, May 3, to arrange for pickup on Friday morning.
+Items not being accepted include brush, computers, monitors, hazardous waste, concrete, explosives, tires, liquids, trash, paint, railroad ties, and raw garbage.
+Full details regarding what items are accepted and fees for non-residents can be found in this flyer.

 Fair Housing Notice

 The City of Plattsmouth is committed to promoting Fair Housing efforts through fair and equal housing opportunities for its citizens.

 Fair Housing is the right of all people to have safe, decent housing and be able to get this housing without discrimination.
 City, State, and Federal Fair Housing Laws require that all people have an equal opportunity to buy, rent, or live in housing.
 Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions.
 Read more about practices which are prohibited.

 Welcome to Plattsmouth!